vjz3qz/vjz3qz/README.md

 ## Experience 🚀

 - **Software Engineering & Data Intern** at Freddie Mac.
-Led the development of automation tools, contributed to data privacy, and designed/pitched on a cloud-based document transfer solution.
+Led the development of a python automation tool, contributed to the data privacy framework, and designed/pitched on a cloud-based document exfiltration prevention solution.
 - **Software Engineering Intern** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized a distributed software security system.
 - **Undergraduate Research Assistant** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models and worked with high-performance computing.